Nasturtium: planting, sowing, caring for

 Plant our young nasturtium plug plants and tubers in open ground, only when the risk of frost has passed and the soil is well warmed, from late April to May.

-Our green plants in packs of 5 plug plants are strong enough to be planted in open ground as soon as the risk of frost is definitely over.
+Our green plants in packs of 5 plug plants are sturdy enough to be planted in open ground as soon as the risk of frost has definitely passed.
 In the meantime, pre-cultivate them in pots in a warm, bright place to accelerate their growth.
 Space the plants about 50 cm to 1 m apart for climbing species and 30 cm for dwarf nasturtiums.

-Provide a support for climbing nasturtiums at planting around which they can climb, but you can also let them cover the ground if you have enough space.
+Provide a support for climbing nasturtiums at the time of planting around which they can climb, but you can also let them cover the ground if you have enough space.

 Planting Tuberous Nasturtium Bulbs

 The tuberous nasturtium is a very ancient vegetable with an astonishing flavour, as well as being a beautiful plant!
-It is planted in the vegetable garden.
-The harvest of tubers occurs 6 to 7 months after planting, in autumn.
-Delivered as bulbs, the Tuberous Nasturtium and the Nasturtium Tropaeolum ciliatum can be planted in pots or in open ground as soon as frosts are no longer a concern, from April to May depending on the climate.
-The Nasturtium Tropaeolum ciliatum should be left in place.
-They will bloom after one year of cultivation.
+It is suitable for the vegetable garden.
+The harvest of the tubers occurs 6 to 7 months after planting, in autumn.
+Delivered as bulbs, the Tuberous Nasturtium and Tropaeolum ciliatum can be planted in pots or open ground as soon as frost is no longer a concern, from April to May depending on the climate.
+The Tropaeolum ciliatum should be left in place.
+They will flower after one year of cultivation.
 A bit more demanding than annual nasturtiums, they prefer cool, light, loose, well-drained soil.

-• Plant the bulbs 10 cm deep in well-worked soil enriched with potting soil
+- Plant the bulbs 10 cm deep in well-prepared soil enriched with potting soil

-• Dig up tuberous nasturtium bulbs before frost and store them in frost-free conditions in soil or potting soil
+- Lift the tuberous nasturtium bulbs before frost and store them in a frost-free place in soil or potting mix

 All annual nasturtiums and some non-hardy perennial species are suitable for pot or hanging basket cultivation.
 Growing nasturtiums is as easy in pots as in open ground.
-Dwarf or semi-dwarf forms are perfectly suited for this.
-Frost-sensitive perennial species will be stored away at the first frosts or kept in a warm conservatory all year round.
+Dwarf or semi-dwarf forms are particularly well-suited.
+Frost-sensitive perennial species will be stored away before the first frosts or kept in a warm conservatory throughout the year.

-• Plant in a rich, well-draining mix consisting of 1/3 potting soil for geraniums, 1/3 fine gravel, and 1/3 garden soil
+- Plant in a rich, well-draining mix consisting of 1/3 geranium potting soil, 1/3 fine gravel, and 1/3 garden soil

-Nasturtium grown in a pot, with a Fuchsia.
+Nasturtium grown in a pot, alongside a Fuchsia.

 → Discover our advice sheet on 6 climbers to grow in pots on a west-facing balcony

-Nasturtium seeds can be sown in warmth between 13 and 16°C, starting from February (or in September) in buckets or trays, or directly outdoors in their final position, from March to May.
+Nasturtium seeds can be sown in warmth between 13 and 16°C, starting from February (or in September) in pots or trays, or directly outdoors in their final position, from March to May.

 Early sowings allow for beautiful young plants for the lovely season.
 Choose from our unique collection of nasturtium seeds!